 In this part of the experiment, you will experiment with four metal salts and four other reagents.
-The salt solutions will be found on the chemical shelves, and the acids and bases will be found on the trays by your lab station.
+Acquire approximately 5 mL of each metal salt solution in test tubes and bring them to your lab bench.
+The acids and bases will be found on the trays by your lab station.